ivartb/pLoF_context/README.md

 ![ptvs distribution](img/ptvs_distr.png)

 In total, 122 101 predicted transcript variants (ptvs) were found.
-However, the distribution of ptvs per genes is highly uneven (see figure above), so they were filtered with no more than 2 ptvs per ENST threshold.
+However, the distribution of ptvs per genes is highly uneven (see figure above), so they were filtered with no more than 2 ptvs per ENST (Ensemble Transcript ID) threshold.
 As a results, 22 901 ptvs rest.